 In order to implement an AED Program, some planning is needed and decisions to be made:

 For more information on implementing an AED program in Manitoba, download the Community AED Toolkit (2MB PDF).

 Once all these questions are addressed, you are ready to implement your AED Program.
-You will want to check into different AED companies.
-Each offers different units and most offer many of the services needed to put an AED program in place.
+You will want to check with AED companies as each offers different units and most offer many of the services needed to put an AED program in place.

 Some companies are listed here.
 This is not a complete list.
-The Heart and Stroke Foundation of Manitoba does not endorse any one product.
+The Heart and Stroke Foundation in Manitoba does not endorse any one product.

 Further information on AEDs:

 *Weisfeldt M, et al. Survival after application of AED’s before arrival of the emergency medical system.
 Journal of the American College of Cardiology.
 2010, 55, 1713-20.